Do I Need A Building Permit for My Carport, Greenhouse, Garage, Shed or Shelter?

 Want a quick answer?

-Generally, any structure over 10 square metres (108 square feet) for a non-temporary building may require a permit.
+Generally, any structure over 10 square metres (108 square feet) for a non-temporary building will likely require a permit.
 Often, a structure that attaches to your main house (e.g. awnings) may also need a permit.
 So a 10x10 foot greenhouse will not need a permit, but a 12x30 foot garage may.
 If you are looking at a large 20 wide by 50 foot long high tunnel greenhouse on land with an agricultural designation, then likely not.
 However if you are pouring a concrete foundation and have more permanent roofing than just steel tubes with a poly covering, then yes it may need a permit.

 But there are exceptions in every area, so check with your local building official since we can not say either way since there are too many scenarios and regional differences.
 If you live in the city and your carport or garage is easily visible to neighbours and or from the street, then you are more likely to be notified of any permitting infractions.
 If you live on a wooded acreage well outside the city, this is of course far less likely.
 It should also be noted that if you call your local building official, often they will then put you on their radar for future inspections... just sayin'! :)